oxguy3/fedora-tips/INSTALL.md

 So you've just done a clean install of Fedora 22.
 Let's get started making your OS more homey (most of these steps are optional and up to your discretion).

-## Take control of root

-If you haven't already set a root password, you're probably going to need it for at least a couple things.
-Change it using `sudo passwd`.
-This is the most critical password on your machine (and not something you'll need to use very often), so make it pretty strong and secure.

 ## Rename your machine

 By default, new Fedora installs name the PC "localhost", which is boring and dumb.
 Open the Settings app, go to Details, and type in a new device name. (and god, please not "firstname-pc"; get creative with it!)